fyupeng/rpc-netty-framework/README.md

 - [ [#2.1.5](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.1.5/pom) ]: Fix the default default error reporting exception of `group` in the registration center.

-- [ [#2.1.7](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.1.5/pom) ]: Repair the problem of saving articles normally but reading articles beyond the boundary, solve the problem that `netty` cannot listen to the local public network address of Aliyun and Tencent Cloud under the firewall, repair the problem of serialization logic abnormality when the query is empty/no return value, and repair the serialization abnormality in the case of distributed cache special.
+- [ [#2.1.7](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.1.7/pom) ]: Repair the problem of saving articles normally but reading articles beyond the boundary, solve the problem that `netty` cannot listen to the local public network address of Aliyun and Tencent Cloud under the firewall, repair the problem of serialization logic abnormality when the query is empty/no return value, and repair the serialization abnormality in the case of distributed cache special.

-- [ [#2.1.8](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.1.5/pom) ]: Overall improvement and performance optimization.
+- [ [#2.1.8](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.1.8/pom) ]: Overall improvement and performance optimization.

+- [ [#2.1.9](https://search.maven.org/artifact/cn.fyupeng/rpc-netty-framework/2.1.9/pom) ]: Code logic optimization and preload optimization.

 ### 13. Development Notes

 If you have secondary development ability, you can directly modify the source code, and finally use the command `mvn clean package` in the project directory to package the core package and dependency package to the `rpc-netty-framework\rpc-core\target` directory , this project is an open source project, if you think it will be adopted by the developers of this project, please add the original author `GitHub` link https://github.com/fyupeng after the open source, thank you for your cooperation!